denten-books/plain-text/1-metaphor.md

 should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108].

-In essence, Carroll imagines human-computer interfaces that enact Lakoff and Johnson's "conceptual blending" in practice.
-In this way, the familiar gesture of discarding a crumpled piece of paper into the waste bin can be simulated digitally to guide the deletion of electronic documents.
+In essence, Carroll imagines human-computer interfaces that incorporate Lakoff's and Johnson's "conceptual blending" in practice.
+In this way, the simulacrum of a familiar gesture of discarding a crumpled piece of paper into the waste bin can guide the deletion of electronic documents.

 Apple's influential *Human Interface Guidelines*, at the core of Apple's desktop interfaces in the 1980s and today, echoes Carroll's proscriptions: